contentful-graveyard/wordpress-exporter.rb/README.md

     ```
     All generated data like ```content types```, ```entries```, ```assets``` will be saved at ```data_dir``` path.

-4. Run command to extract data from XML file:
+4. Run command to extract data from XML file and generate default structure of content types :

     ```
     wordpress-exporter --config-file wordpress_settings/wordpress_settings.yml --extract-to-json
     ```
     It will extract data from XML file and save as JSON files.

+    To skip the creation of the default content type structure add an additional argument ```--omit-content-model```

+    ```
+    wordpress-exporter --config-file wordpress_settings/wordpress_settings.yml --extract-to-json --omit-content-model
+    ```
+    It will extract only data from XML file.

 5. (Optional).
 There is possibility to convert **markup** embedded in posts content to **markdown**